Tensegritics/ClojureDart/doc/flutter-quick-start.md

 `acme.main` is the root namespace of the project where the `main` function is defined.

+(To update an existing project to the latest ClojureDart, just do `clj -M:cljd upgrade`)

 ## 4. Initialize the project

 ``` shell